 1. The population will rank HumanProof natural language proofs as more understandable than Lean proofs.

-Reading this gives a different conclusion for Lemma 3Lemma 3: the kernel of a group homomorphism is a normal subgroup (Section D.3.3). versus Lemmas 2 and 4Lemma 2: If
+Reading this gives a different conclusion for Lemma 3Lemma 3: the kernel of a group homomorphism is a normal subgroup (Appendix D.3.3). versus Lemmas 2 and 4Lemma 2: If

 B are open then